A sales scorecard is not the same as a CRM report.

 Let’s say that number is $10 million, and your average deal size is $1 million.
 You need to close 10 deals.
 Assuming your team closes a quarter of the proposals sent out, you’ll need 40 proposals.
 If you know that every one out of five meetings gets to the proposal stage, you’re going to need 200 meetings.
 And if every 10 phone calls results in one meeting, then reps should make 2,000 calls this quarter.

-Consider adding cushion to your goal before setting it in stone.
+Consider adding some cushion to your goal before setting it in stone.
 Adding an extra 15-25 percent to your activity numbers can offer an added layer of assurance that you’ll get to your larger goals.
 Just make sure that the activity numbers are still achievable.

 3. Break down metrics by timeframe.

-Calculate how much of each activity you need from your team on a daily, weekly and monthly basis.
+Calculate how much of each activity you need from your team on a daily, weekly, and monthly basis.
 In our table below, we rounded every number with a decimal up to the next whole number and assumed there were 20 working days per month.

 4. Assign to reps and managers.